Retained hunting traditions

 Game classification All classifications (6)All classifications (6)

 Tanzania has some of the finest hunting grounds on the African continent, where large concentrations of game can still be found.
 The hunting season in Tanzania is from June to December.
 This is to ensure that the rains do not affect the hunting.
 The trophies will be field prepared in the camp, ready for transportation to the taxidermist, who will prepare them for export to your nominated taxidermist from where it is routed to the final destinations you prescribe.
-Trip duration is 14 days and 1 Leopard trophy is included.
+Trip duration is 14 days and 1x Crocodile and 1x Buffalo trophy is included.
 Please inquire for availability.